Protein Powder Recalls & Lawsuits: 2025–2026 Tracker (FDA + Class Actions)

 Check the lot number on your packaging — usually printed or stamped on the bottom of the container or on the seal — and compare it against the lot numbers listed in this tracker.
 A recall affects specific production lots, not all products a brand makes.
 If your lot number is different from what's listed, your product is not affected by that recall.

-Q: Does a recall mean the protein powder has lead in it?
+Q: Does a recall or lawsuit mean the protein powder has lead in it?

 Q: Are protein powder recalls common?